neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 will transfer all data in both the `rawdata` and `derivatives` folders from the *local* machine to the *central* machine.

-### Transferring files that are not within data-type folders
+### Transferring files that are not within datatype folders

-In some cases, files related to metadata may be stored outside of *data-type* folders.
+In some cases, files related to metadata may be stored outside of *datatype* folders.
 When the `all` flag is used, files outside of folders at the *top-level folder* (for `-sub`), *subject* level (for `-ses`) and *session* level (`for -dt`) will also be transferred.
-However, if specific subject, session or data-type are selected, files outside of these will not be transferred.
+However, if specific subject, session or datatype are selected, files outside of these will not be transferred.

 The example below exemplifies how the `all` argument works during data transfer.
 For example, given the project folder: